lphilips/lphilips.github.io/uni-corn.md

 ### Tierless JavaScript: slices + annotations
 The code is structured in terms of slices: blocks of code, annotated with a name.
-These slices contain tierless JavaScript code: plain JS, where functions can be called and defined in a sequential, local way without the need for explicit constructs for remote communication.
+These slices contain tierless JavaScript code: plain JS, where functions can be called and defined in a sequential, local way without the need for explicit constructs for remote communication or data replication.
-You can define fixed slices: they will end up on the tier you put it on.
+Fixed slices are assigned to a certain tier: client or server.
 If you're not sure where a slice should be, you can let the tool decide: it will make sure that the slice ends up where it should be!

 We define two fixed slices in this case: one for the server and one for the client tier.
 The server slice contains the code that reads in a file located on the server and declares the replicated data.
 The client tier contains all the code that is responsible for rendering the data in the browser.

+The main idea is that slices that perform a tier-specific task, like reading from a database or updating the DOM, have a fixed placement.

 ##### Server slice
 ```javascript